keerthivasan721/keerthi721/README.md

-- 👋 Hi, I’m @keerthi721
+- 👋 Hi, I’m @keerthivasan
 - 👀 I’m interested in Books, Music
-- 🌱 I’m currently learning Data Science and Machinelearning
+- 🌱 I’m an Aspiring Data Scientist.

 <!---
 keerthi721/keerthi721 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.